yacitus/SSAuction-Live/README.md

 * Auto-Nomination Queue page: show Nominations Per Team
 * Auto-Nomination Queue page: highlight top N players where N = Nominations Per Team
 * allow teams of the same name, as long as they're not in the same auction
+* add sort_name column to all_players and players tables